kritika385/gesture-control/README.md

 ---

-Author: Kritika Garg and Hasandeep Singh
+Author: Kritika and Hasandeep Singh